No Excuses

 This workout can be performed 1 to 3 days per week depending on your condition and weekly workload.
 This workout is just one of many that is featured in the Never Gymless text.
 A complete 50 day program is also included, with details on how to construct a routine specific to your goals.

-Ross has authored several training manuals, and is available for private training in the New England area.
-You may contact him directly at
+Ross has authored several training manuals, and operates a training business in the New England area.
+Feel free to contact him at [email protected], and follow his regular updates at www.rosstraining.com/blog